egoist/tsup/docs/README.md

 ### Minify output

-You can also minify the output, resulting into lower bundle sizes by using the `--minify` flag.
+You can also minify the output by using the `--minify` flag, resulting in lower bundle sizes.

 ```bash
 tsup src/index.ts --minify